Parks and Recreation Director

 Preferred Qualifications

-• Certified Park and Recreation Professional (CPRP) desired.
+• Certified Parks and Recreation Executive (CPRE).

 Job Description